vascoferraz/kafka-production-secure-deploy-with-kubernetes/README.md

 Currently, Kafka-UI is exposed via a NodePort and accessed at the following address: https://localhost:30901.
 The only available user is an administrator user with the following credentials: `admin:admin`

 ## Access PostgreSQL
-Currently, the PostgreSQL instance is exposed via a NodePort and accessed using the following commands but first, make sure you are in the `scripts` folder:
+Currently, the PostgreSQL instance is exposed via a NodePort and accessed using the following commands but first, make sure you are in the `scripts` folder.

 #### From your local machine without TLS:
 ```sh